astrolabsoftware/grafink/README.md

   }
 }

-// Options specific to JanusGraph, vertex and edge loaders janusgraph {
+// Options specific to data loading job, vertex and edge loaders job {
   // Specifies the schema of the vertices to be loaded schema {
+    // These vertex labels will be created together with the specified properties vertexLabels = [
+          {
+            // Vertex label name
+            name = "alert"
+            // Here we can specify any property that we want to create, which is not present in the data properties = []
-    // These columns from data will be converted to vertex properties in the graph vertexPropertyCols = ["rfscore", "snnscore", "mulens_class_1", "mulens_class_2",
+            // These columns from data will be converted to vertex properties in the graph propertiesFromData = [
+              "rfscore",
+              "snn_snia_vs_nonia",
+              "mulens_class_1",
+              "mulens_class_2",
+              "cdsxmatch",
-      "cdsxmatch", "roid", "objectId"]
+              "roid",
+              "classtar",
+              "objectId",
+              "rowkey",
+              "candid",
+              "jd",
+              "magpsf",
+              "sigmapsf"
+            ]
+          },
+          {
+            name = "similarity"
-    // Currently only one vertex label with label `alert` will be created vertexLabel = "alert"
+            // So these 2 properties will be created for similarity vertex label properties = [
+              {
+                name = "recipe"
+                typ = "string"
+              },
+              {
+                name = "equals"
+                typ = "string"
+              }
+            ]
+            propertiesFromData = []
+          }
+        ]
     // List of edge labels and their properties to be created edgeLabels = [
       {